Spacial/awesome-systools/README.md

 - [MTA Comparison](http://shearer.org/MTA_Comparison): For a lot of people the choice of the Mail Transfer Agent is important.
 - [Announcing notqmail](https://schmonz.com/2019/08/20/announcing-notqmail/).
 [What is notqmail?](https://github.com/notqmail/notqmail/wiki). [github repo](https://github.com/notqmail/notqmail)
+- [The Confused Mailman](https://ezh.es/blog/2020/08/the-confused-mailman-sending-spf-and-dmarc-passing-mail-as-any-gmail-or-g-suite-customer/): Sending SPF and DMARC passing mail as any Gmail or G Suite customer

 ### DNS